LLNL/lime/shared/gdt_data/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp; };

 In the above example, "gxxx" indicates that the file contains a Gaussian with a Mean Delay of xxx; the file named gdt_data_g216.txt therefore contains a Gaussian with a Mean Delay of 216 clocks.
 These file names have been manually edited to conform to this naming convention, and all corresponding files are saved in the repository.
+When generating new GDT files for loading at run-time, the basename of the generated files must be coordinated with the names expected by clocks.c.

 ## Generating Gaussian Delay Table (GDT) Files